 Investigate the Accident

 We can perform an extensive investigation to uncover all the facts of the case.
-We can look at evidence such as medical records, your medical history, medical journals, and other pertinent information.
+We can look at evidence, such as:

 Build Your Case